The Happenings on Shaw Hill

 “Goodbye,” my wife started to say before the door closed shut.

-I remember thinking that would be the last time I saw the inside of their house.
+I remember thinking that would be the last time I would see the inside of their house.

 It wasn’t.